 - “Pay it forward” out of gratitude for the family’s good fortune.

-- Make an impact in their communities, country or world.
+- Make an impact on their community, country, or world.

 - What’s our focus?

-- What do we want to preserve or change — specifically?
+- What do we want to preserve or change?

 - Do we want to focus on a geographic area?